How to Grow Pumpkins

 If you grow pumpkins, watch out for this pest, the cucumber beetle (Acalymma vittatum).
 These quarter-inch bugs have black heads and three black stripes on the back.
 They are found in the U.S from the east coast to the Rocky Mountains.

-Be Ready for Beetles
+Be Ready for Beetles and Borers

 When it comes to pests, cucumber beetles are the most common.
 Despite the name, cucumber beetles love pumpkin foliage.
 Small seedlings cannot survive an attack, so it's best to protect them at transplant time.
 Engelskirchen recalls a set of pumpkin seedlings that was planted one day and defoliated the next morning.
 To prevent problems, she covers the plants with garden fabric at planting time and leaves it in place until the plants start to flower — about three to four weeks.
 At that point, the fabric should be removed for the season, so pollinators have access to the blossoms.